babarrett/mitosis-docs/mitosis-testing.md

 ## Mitosis Testing Methods

 STATUS: Still very early.
+Working on the test to run and design.

 ### Units to test

-* Receiver unit
+#### Receiver unit
   * **Pre-assembly and flashing the Pro Micro**
-  * Pro Micro, USB: Plug into USB cable, recognized by OS?
+  * Pro Micro, USB: Plug into USB cable, recognized flashing software?
-  * Pro Micro, flashing with QMK works?
+  * Pro Micro, flash with QMK works?
+  * Pro Micro, USB: Plug into USB cable, recognized by OS as a keyboard?
   * **After components are assembled on to receiver PCB**
   * Check the continuity between the wireless module and the 4-pin header on the PCB.
+    * wireless module pin-12 = VCC = header pin-1
+    * wireless module pin-31 = SWDIO = header pin-2
+    * wireless module pin-32 = SWCLK = header pin-3
+    * wireless module pin-1 & pin-11 = GND = header pin-4
   * Wireless module, initial tests can be done without The Pro Micro, just attach the wireless module to the receiver PCB.
   * Double-check ST_LINK V2 cable connection (in the right order, making contact) to wireless modual
   * Wireless module, flashing using OpenOCD works?
-  * **After the preceding checks out**
-  * Pro Micro, receives messages (serial) from wireless module? (requires test SW for wireless)
-  * Wireless module, receives broadcast from keyboard wireless module?

-* Keyboard units
+#### Keyboard units
   * **Pre-assembly**
   * Switch continuity, for + side of switches
   * Switch continuity, for GND side